Performance analysis of 205 AI models in 2483 chess matches

 Initially, most performant model observed was GPT-3.5 Turbo Instruct, playing white in Continuation mode.
-Here is a spontanous live video demonstration: YouTube
+Here is a spontaneous live video demonstration:

-In full information chess (Reasoning mode), o1-mini showed strength, winning the first tournament (since decrowned)
+In full information chess (Reasoning mode), o1-mini showed strength, winning the first tournament (long since decrowned)

--Amount of games are mostly limited by time, API contraints and/or budget.
-This chess inference ran me ~$1200.
+-Amount of games are mostly influenced by time, model competency/speeds, API constraints and/or budget.
+This chess inference ran me ~$2700.

 1.)
 Every game is analyzed by Stockfish 17.1, which also sets the initial Elo placement based on calculated accuracy.¹